-Full details in recipe card below, but here are the basics –
+Full details in recipe card below, but here are the basics:

-- Caramelize onions (easy step by step instructions to caramelize onions here).
+- Caramelize onions (easy step-by-step instructions to caramelize onions here).

-- Stir and cook a little while.
+- Pour in beef broth, Worcestershire sauce and balsamic vinegar.
+Stir and cook for a little while.

-- Pile on that cheese.
+- Pile on shredded Gruyere cheese.

 Do I Have to Use Special French Onion Soup Bowls?